Plum Island (New York): History

 On July 16, 2013, former U.S. Congressman Tim Bishop (First Congressional District of New York) introduced a new bipartisan bill ('Save, Don't Sell Plum Island').
 This goal of this bill was to preserve critical biodiversity, and prevent further development, on Plum Island, by eliminating H.R.
 2638's provision that all of Plum Island be sold at public auction to fund a new NBAF in Manhattan, Kansas.
 Similar legislation was also introduced in the U.S. Senate at the same time as that in the U.S. House of Representatives.

-On August 29, 2013, the USDA and DHS announced a final Record of Decision (ROD) which determined that the entirety of Plum Island was be sold to the private sector to help offset the cost of constructing the replacement facility.
+On August 29, 2013, the USDA and DHS announced a final Record of Decision (ROD) which determined that the entirety of Plum Island was to be sold to the private sector to help offset the cost of constructing the replacement facility.
 On September 30, 2013, New York Governor Andrew M. Cuomo sent a letter to the United States Department of Homeland Security (DHS), and United States General Services Administration (GSA), calling for both agencies to submit to a consent order requiring them to present a comprehensive environmental cleanup plan for Plum Island, in Suffolk County, New York, and giving New York State final review of the Island's conditions before it would be put up for sale.

 On January 5, 2015, the Connecticut Fund For the Environment (CFE) & Save The Sound jointly sent a letter to the U.S. Dept. of Homeland Security (DHS) and U.S. General Services Administration (GSA), indicating a 60-Day "Notice of Intent to Sue" these agencies.
 This letter outlined how the sale of Plum Island, under the terms of H.R.
 2638, was in violation of the Endangered Species Act (ESA).

 On April 1, 2015, New York and Connecticut Senators Senators Schumer, Gillibrand, Blumenthal and Murphy, sent a letter to the Appropriation Committee asking for the repeal of H.R.
 2638.
 The senators explained that the original financial reasoning to sell Plum Island was no longer valid, and that it was in the best interest of the country to conserve Plum Island.

 Congress voted on December 21, 2020, to block the planned sale and preserve the island.
 The policy was a provision of the Consolidated Appropriations Act, 2021, an omnibus spending and stimulus bill.
 Under the bill, the Department of Homeland Security must offer the island for transfer to other federal agencies such as the Fish and Wildlife Service.
 If no federal agency wants to take control, the department must offer the island to state and local government agencies.
 The legislation also would give Homeland Security $18.9 million to clean contamination on the island.
 The provision was based on legislation first introduced in 2015 by Representative Lee Zeldin, whose district includes Plum Island.